xcart/xc5-manual/en/seo_and_promotion/kissmetrics_integration.md

    4. Save the changes by clicking the **Save changes** button.

-   5. To make sure the tracking snippet you have just pasted works fine, verify that it is logging your own activity in the store in Kissmetrics Live mode.
-See the "My Activity" tab on the left hand side menu.
-Paste the URL of your X-Cart store in a special form there, and it will open in a new tab of your browser.
+   5. To make sure the tracking snippet you have just pasted works fine, verify that it is capable of logging your own activity in the store in Kissmetrics [Live](https://app.kissmetrics.com/live) mode.
+Use the field on the "My Activity" tab on the left hand side menu to paste the URL of your X-Cart store and click **Show my activity**; your site will open in a new browser window allowing you to track your own activity.
 Do a few things your store visitors typically do on your site: try to find a product, add it to the shopping cart, place an order, rate a product, and so on.
 If you can see all your actions tracked in Kissmetrics, you’re all set!